HaimengBai/431slides/class_24/README.md

 ## Announcements after class:

-6. Please complete the [Activity after Class 24 Google Form](https://goo.gl/forms/lkOXvOUQtvh7BY7y1) by 9 AM Thursday 2017-11-30.
-Thank you.
+6. Activity After Class 24 - see the [Most Important/Muddiest Results here](https://github.com/THOMASELOVE/431slides/blob/master/class_25/after24.md).

 7. There were some confusing statements about the ANOVA comparison in Section 43.4 of the Course Notes, having to do with a change in the seed used to create the wcgs.dev sample.
 A new version of that material should be up before 6 PM Tuesday, that should make more sense.